Forecasting Market’s Volatility using two CBOE Volatility Indexes (VIX & Skew Index)

-The CBOE includes several other volatility indexes on stock indices, ETFs, shares, commodities and tradable volatility contracts (VIX options, VIX futures, etc.).
+The CBOE includes several other volatility indexes on stock indices, ETFs, shares, commodities, and tradable volatility contracts (VIX options, VIX futures, etc.).
 At the end of this analysis, you may find the full range of CBOE volatility indexes.

 (1) CBOE Volatility Index (^VIX)

-The CBOE Volatility Index (VIX) is considered the most important barometer of equity markets volatility.
+The CBOE Volatility Index (VIX) is considered the most important barometer of equity market volatility.
 The VIX Index is based on options contracts, on the S&P 500 Index (SPX).
 It is designed to reflect investors' consensus view of 30-day expected stock market volatility.

 The price of the call and put options can be used to calculate implied volatility because volatility is one of the factors used to calculate the value of these options.
 Any volatility modification of the underlying instrument makes an option contract more (or less) valuable, as there is a greater (or smaller) probability that the option may expire in-the-money, at the end of its maturity.

 ■ The Greater the Options Volatility → the Greater the Option Price -Therefore, other things being equal, a higher option price incurs greater volatility.

 Note: The other two main factors when pricing an option, except volatility, include intrinsic value and time to maturity.

 VIX is quoted in percentage points and translates, roughly, to the expected movement (with the assumption of a 68% likelihood i.e. one standard deviation) in the S&P 500 index over the next 30-day period, which is then annualized.

 ■ Example (based on CBOE guide):